MCMS Mustang Band

 Know where to purchase or rent a quality instrument.

 An instrument is an investment.
-Instruments with a "disposable price point" tend to break quite easily and not fully repairable.
+Instruments with a "disposable price tag" tend to break quite easily and are not fully repairable.

 We have vetted music companies that specialize in school band instruments who have trained technicians that are able to service and repair the instruments.